-The volume of The Hobbit was donated to the Cushing Memorial Library and Archives’ Science Fiction and Fantasy Research Collection, one of the largest of its kind in the world, which houses Martin’s personal collection of manuscripts, books and associated memorabilia.
+Cushing Library’s Science Fiction and Fantasy Research Collection is one of the largest of its kind in the world.

 “Every day, thousands of articles are viewed or downloaded by our faculty and students seeking information of high quality and research,” says Carlson.
 “Every day, thousands of students come to the library for a place where they can focus on their research and work with other students on group projects.”

 Carlson points out recent efforts by University Libraries to make education more accessible to everyone.
 “We are working with faculty and students to bring down the cost of textbooks and increase the visibility of faculty research through the deposit of their research-based articles in our open-access repository, OAKTrust.”